DFE-Digital/bat-design-history/app/posts/support-for-publish/2023-03-24-adding-and-editing-organisations.md

 We considered some changes which we did not implement:

-- auto-generating the provider code
+- Auto-generating the provider code
-- accredited provider ID search
+- Accredited provider ID search
-- provider-facing registration forms
+- Provider-facing registration forms

 ### Auto-generating the provider code